 Benchmarks are useful for model selection and baseline capability assessment.
 But production reliability requires different metrics:

-Task success rate by category.
 Don’t track a single success percentage.
-Break it down by task type, complexity level, and domain.
+Break task success rates down by task type, complexity level, and domain.
 An agent that’s 95% reliable on data queries but 30% reliable on multi-step workflows needs different treatment in each context.

-Mean tokens per task.
-Track the average and variance of token consumption for each task category.
-This is your primary cost management lever.
+Track the average and variance of token consumption for each task category—this is your primary cost management lever.

-Time to first error.
-In multi-step tasks, how deep into the task does the agent get before making a mistake?
-This tells you where to focus guardrails and validation.
+In multi-step tasks, measure how deep into the task the agent gets before making a mistake.
+This time-to-first-error metric tells you where to focus guardrails and validation.

-Recovery success rate.
-When the agent encounters an error, how often does it successfully recover versus failing the entire task?
+And when the agent does encounter an error, how often does it successfully recover versus failing the entire task?
+Recovery success rate is one of the most telling indicators of real-world reliability.

 Implementation considerations

-Build your own evaluation suite.
 Generic benchmarks tell you what a model can do in general.
-You need to know what it does on your specific tasks, with your specific tools, in your specific domain.
+You need to build your own evaluation suite that tests what it does on your specific tasks, with your specific tools, in your specific domain.

-Test at the system level, not the model level.
+Evaluate the complete stack, not just the model.
 Agent reliability is a property of the entire system—model, tools, prompts, guardrails—not just the underlying LLM.
-Evaluate the complete stack.

 The bigger picture